Ambrose Early Learning

 Our services are faith based and built on Catholic values.
 All our services are inclusive, caring and open to all families regardless religion or the Primary School that your child will attend.

-Ambrose provides Early Learning services that offer:
+Ambrose Early Learning Centres offer:

 - Traditional Preschool – providing a comprehensive preschool program within school hours and within school terms; and